youngunghan/MS-CLIP-GAN-Multi-Stage-Text-to-Image-Generation-with-CLIP-Guided-Synthesis/README.md

 This repository introduces a novel approach to text-to-image generation that utilizes CLIP embeddings in a multi-stage synthesis pipeline.
 The method achieves high-quality and semantically consistent image generation from textual descriptions.

 ---
+## Dataset Download and Other Details
+Instructions for downloading the dataset and additional details are provided at the bottom of this README file.

 ## Dataset Preprocessing